 These are all the tips and tricks I used to manage my gestational diabetes and lower my fasting blood sugar with gestational diabetes.
 I feel as though it was the combination of everything that I did that yielded my results.

-Diet, lifestyle, and supplements can have profound effects on reducing blood sugar levels during pregnancy.
+Diet, a healthy lifestyle, and supplements can have profound effects on lowering your blood sugar levels during pregnancy.

 The diagnosis of gestational diabetes initially felt like a curse, and the last thing I wanted to do was take insulin and count carbs.
 But then I thought, I am meant to go through this experience with the knowledge that I have to learn, grow and practice what I preach.
-As a result, I was able to lower my fasting blood, and I hope that you can now understand how to lower your fasting blood sugar with gestational diabetes.
+As a result, I lowered my fasting blood, and I hope you can now understand how to lower your fasting blood sugar with gestational diabetes.

 As I am coming out on the other side, I want to share what worked for me to manage gestational diabetes with you.
 I wish you the best through your gestational diabetes pregnancy journey and hope that my story of how I lowered my fasting blood sugar with gestational diabetes somehow helps you.
 Soon you will get to meet your baby!

 You may also find the following articles helpful for learning how to reduce insulin resistance and lower blood sugar levels.